mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 ### What master recording has had the most releases?

 To make this clearer, I should explain that Discogs not only tracks different recordings, but it also keeps track of the multiple _releases_ of the same recording.
 Why should a recording have multiple releases?
 For example, this occurs when it's released in different regions, on different record labels, on multiple audio formats, or when it's reissued.
-But for any recording with multiple releases, there is only one 'master,' which refers to the original recording from which all of the copies are made.
+But for any recording with multiple releases, there is only one "master," which refers to the original recording from which all of the copies are made.

 Since the Discogs database links each release to its master recording, we can ask: What master recording has had the most releases?
 As I go, I'll include the SQL query in a collapsible section if you're interested: